 1. Number of Differentials

 Some vehicles contain a single differential in the back of the vehicle.
-If you only need to change the fluid in one differential, your cost is going to be much lower than the comparable car with two differentials, one in the front and another in the rear.
+If you only need to change the fluid in one differential, your cost is going to be much lower than a comparable car with two differentials – one in the front, and another in the rear.
 In some car models, you will also find a type of middle differential that needs fluid changes.

 Additionally, changing the fluid in the front can be more labor-intensive than in the rear.
 These parts can be more difficult to access because of how many more components are in the area.
 If you have to get around the car’s steering rack, you will pay more for labor.

 Depending on where you live, the labor rate is going to be quite different.
 Some parts of the country have lower labor rates than others.
 Additionally, the labor rate in the country is usually much lower than those in the city.

 On top of that, taking your vehicle to the local lube station is going to cost you less than if you visit the dealership.
 However, you get what you pay for, with less experienced technicians working on your vehicle when you don’t visit a shop with certified techs.

 The cheapest labor is that which you do on your own.
 If you have the equipment and expertise to change the differential fluid, you could save some cash.

 READ MORE: Mechanic Labor Rates Per Hour